Partial entity update in data factory

 In the

-field, enter the variable of the user who initiated the process instance —${initiator}
+Assigneefield, enter the variable of the user who initiated the process instance —${initiator}. -

 In the

-field, enter the data that needs to be edited —${submission('addPersonalProfile').formData}
+Form data pre-populationfield, enter the data that needs to be edited —${submission('addPersonalProfile').formData}.

 2.9.
 Modelling user form for the signing of updated data with e-Signature